5 Days in Italy: Classic Itinerary for Rome, Florence & Venice + Itineraries for 4 Alternate Routes

 Luckily, this puts you right on the Grand Canal, giving you tons of great hotel options and those picturesque Venice views!
 I recommend CHC BW Continental or Hotel Carlton on the Grand Canal, but you can find tons of hotel options across budgets in that area.
 Also, staying along the main canal makes it easier to find your way back to your hotel after a day or exploring (and some wine) the winding streets can lead to getting lost easily!

 My personal favorite part of Venice is getting lost wandering through the dreamy streets.
 There are endless photo opportunities of little bridges spanning the various canals.
 I really think Venice is meant to be wandered, as opposed to having a structured itinerary with lists of things to see.
-But you’ll certainly want to explore:
+Try to get to Venice early and either drop off your bags.
+Beating the crowds is the best way to go in Venice!

-- The infamous Rialto Bridge, which is one of the many bridges spanning the Grand Canal is also a can’t miss, but you’ll almost inevitably stumble across it during your exploring!
+Grab Lunch near the infamous Rialto Bridge, which is one of the many bridges spanning the Grand Canal is also a can’t miss, but you’ll almost inevitably stumble across it during your exploring!
+I like Osteria Bancogiro for the canal views and authentic food!

 I say this a lot on here, but Florence is undoubtedly my favorite city in the world, so take my advice with a slight grain of salt!
 But Florence is an absolute must see on your Italy trip.
 It’s a walkable, stunning city with tons to offer for any tourist, but it’s also small enough to see the highlights in a short time if that’s all you have!
 One of the best parts of Florence is how conveniently it’s located for day trips to places like Tuscany.